ACPixel/mixer-chat-client/README.md

 This is a simple, bare-bones, and fast javascript chat client for Mixer.com.

-It works on both front-end ad back-end javascript/node projects.
+It works on both front-end and back-end javascript/node projects.

 It is currently in use powering every chat connection over at https://pixel.chat